turretcss/turretcss/docs/base.md

 ### Images

-Images in Turret are made responsive-friendly via the addition of `max-width: 100%;` and `height: auto;` to images so that it scales nicely to the parent element.
+Images in turretcss are made responsive-friendly via the addition of `max-width: 100%;` and `height: auto;` to images so that it scales nicely to the parent element.

 <img src="{{ site.baseurl }}/assets/images/photo.svg">